projectacrn/acrn-hypervisor/doc/tutorials/using_hybrid_mode_on_nuc.rst

 Hybrid Scenario Startup Check
 *****************************
 #.
+Connect to the serial port as described in this :ref:`Connecting to the
+   serial port <connect_serial_port>` tutorial.

+#.
 Use these steps to verify that the hypervisor is properly running:

    a.
 Log in to the ACRN hypervisor shell from the serial console.